aws/s2n-quic/quic/s2n-quic-h3/README.md

 # s2n-quic-h3

-This is an internal crate used by [s2n-quic](https://github.com/aws/s2n-quic).
+This is an internal crate used by [s2n-quic](https://github.com/aws/s2n-quic) written as a proof of concept for implementing HTTP3 on top of s2n-quic.
 The API is not currently stable and should not be used directly.

 ## License